mihiran-paranamanage/auction-web-app-with-angular-symfony/README.md

 3. All the authorizations which are defined in the database, are handled in both the front-end and API levels.
 4. All the APIs are authenticated by access tokens.
 5. User credentials are hardcoded in the front-end function, "isCredentialsValid()", in the "login-page.component.ts" (auction-web-app-with-angular-symfony/client/src/app/public/login-page/login-page.component.ts).

+* APIdoc
+1. Go to the apidoc folder and click on the index.html file and open it from your browser.
+Then you can see all the details of the APIs.

 * Credentials
 1. By default, the system has 2 Admin users and 2 Regular users as [username: admin1, password: admin1], [username: admin2, password: admin2], [username: user1, password: user1], [username: user2, password: user2].